Wes Craven: Collaborators

 Marianne Maddalena served as a producer on twelve of Craven's films.
 After working on Wes Craven's New Nightmare, Patrick Lussier became an editor on all of his features up to Red Eye.
 Craven tended to employ cinematographers Peter Deming, Mark Irwin and Jacques Haitkin on his films.
 With the exception of Music of the Heart, composer Marco Beltrami worked on all of Craven's films from Scream to Scream 4.
-Although he usually wrote his own films, Craven worked with screenwriter Kevin Williamson regularly after Scream.
+Although he tended to write his own films, Craven worked with screenwriter Kevin Williamson regularly after Scream.
 Craven often used a number of the same actors on his projects including Neve Campbell, Courteney Cox, David Arquette, Robert Englund, Michael Berryman, Heather Langenkamp, Angela Bassett and David Hess.

 Personal life

-Raised a strict Baptist, Craven was a 1963 graduate of Wheaton (IL) College, where he majored in English and psychology and was writer and editor for Kodon (the school's literary magazine).
-He obtained master's degree in philosophy and writing from Johns Hopkins.
+Raised a strict Baptist, Craven was a 1963 graduate of Wheaton College, where he majored in English and psychology and was writer and editor for Kodon (the school's literary magazine).
+He obtained master's degrees in philosophy and writing from Johns Hopkins.

 Craven was married three times.
 Craven's first marriage, to Bonnie Broecker, produced two children: Jonathan Craven (born 1965) and Jessica Craven (born 1968).
 Jonathan is a writer and director.
 Jessica was a singer-songwriter in the group the Chapin Sisters.
 The marriage ended in 1970.

 In 1984, Craven married a woman who became known professionally as actress Mimi Craven.
 The two later divorced, with Wes Craven stating in interviews that the marriage dissolved after he discovered it "was no longer anything but a sham."
 In 2004, Craven married Iya Labunka; she frequently worked as a producer on Craven's films.

 Craven was a birder.
 In 2010, he joined Audubon California's board of directors.
 He has a small library named after him located at the Audubon Center at Debs Park in Los Angeles.
 His favorite films included Night of the Living Dead (1968), The Virgin Spring (1960) and Red River (1948).